muratk3n/thirdwave/en/tweets/2019/week29.md

 ---

-Actually I kinda like that hood getting wilder, it'll shake-up sluggish, sceloritic Mediterrenians, maybe they will innovate more.
+Actually I kinda like the hood getting wilder, it'll shake-up sluggish, sceloritic Mediterrenians, maybe they will innovate more.

 "@Nlitsardopoulos